- This event has passed.

 Wildlife Course 2

 This wildlife course will discuss how to handle animals in a safe and responsible way, using appropriate protective equipment as necessary.
+This course is for people who have already attended SWWR’s Introduction to wildlife rehabilitation and release course (Wildlife Course 1).
+Children of 14 years and over are welcome provided a parent or other responsible adult also attends the course.

 Attention to hygiene is important, both to protect ourselves and to avoid spread of infections to animals and between animals.
 We will discuss how to organise animal accommodation to make cleaning safe and easy, which disinfectant products to use and how to use them.